oh-lang/oh/wishlist.md

-but we'll need to go back to the enum section and rename an example if so. or we go verbose with `any_or_none_of_` because that's the most concise and descriptive, that follows along with `all_of_`, `one_of_`, etc.  but would want to rename `select_` then.
+but we'll need to go back to the enum section and rename an example if so. or we go verbose with `any_or_none_of_` because that's the most concise and descriptive, that follows along with `all_of_`, `one_of_`, etc.  but would want to rename `select_` then. i think i like `any_of_` actually, if we could use `null` as the `none` value or just deal with including a `none` automatically so we don't have to check for errors when deleting a tag.

 Masks are generalized from enumerations to allow multiple values held simultaneously.
 Each value can also be thought of as a flag or option, which are bitwise OR'd together